On Hecke and asymptotic categories for a family of complex reflection groups: Abstract

 \section{Abstract}

-Generalizing the dihedral picture for G(M,M,2), we construct Hecke algebras (and categories) and asymptotic counterparts.
+Generalizing the dihedral picture for G(M,M,2), we construct Hecke algebras (and present a strategy for constructing Hecke categories) and asymptotic counterparts.
 We think of these as associated with the complex reflection group G(M,M,N).

 \subjclass[2020]{Primary: 17B37, 20C08; Secondary: 18M15, 20F55} \keywords{Complex reflection groups, Hecke algebras and categories, asymptotic algebras and categories.}

 \addtocontents{toc}{ }